 Course work: See the course calendar for deadlines.
-All deadlines are every Sunday and Thursday except the final deadline is on Wednesday.
-All deadlines are by midnight.
+All deadlines are every Tuesday.
+All deadlines are by noon.
 If you work or have class in the morning, I recommend that you set your personal deadline at midnight the night before the deadline.
 Better yet, work a day or two ahead of the deadline and avoid the stresses and risks that may come with working close to the deadline.
-The deadline listed on the calendar/checklist is the FINAL time that course work can be submitted but you can ALWAYS set your personal deadline earlier and submit ahead of the official deadline.
+The deadline listed on the calendar/checklist is the FINAL time that course work can be submitted but you can ALWAYS submit ahead of the deadline.
 I don't accept late work for grading.
 The choice is yours when it comes to how close you work to a deadline.